 So many questions running through my mind.

-Merely hours after his death in June 2009, residents of Munich – and ardent fans of Michael - commandeered the base of a renaissance composer's statue and turned it into a memorial to the late great King of pop, laying wreaths and personal tributes.
+Merely hours after his death in June 2009, residents of Munich – and ardent fans of Michael Jackson - commandeered the base of a renaissance composer's statue and turned it into a memorial to the late great King of pop, laying wreaths and personal tributes.

 The statue proudly stands in front of the hotel "Bayerischer Hof", a posh five-star hotel where Michael reportedly stayed whilst touring in the German capital.
 Not to be mistaken with the hotel "Adlon" in Berlin where Michael Jackson was famously recorded dangling a baby over a balcony window.